Mental health crisis

 Silverline

-Aimed at people over 55.
-Their helpline is open 24 hours a day, every day of the year.
+Aimed at people aged over 55.
+Their helpline is open 24 hours a day, 7 days a week.

 Telephone: 0800 4 70 80 90